Justification of Red List category

 Trend justification

 Edolisoma mindanense is endemic to the Philippines (Collar et al. 1999).
-Five subspecies occur: lecroyae on Luzon (considered very rare), elusum on Mindoro, ripleyi on Samar (rare), Biliran, Leyte and Bohol (rarely recorded in Rajah Sikatuna National Park), nominate mindanense on Mindanao (formerly fairly common at the PICOP concession, Bislig, but has declined since 2007 [R. Hutchinson in litt.
-2012]) and Basilan, and everetti on Jolo, Lapac, Tawitawi and Bongao.
-There has been uncertainty over its status because, although it is generally rare, it is widespread and elusive, and may be overlooked in the forest canopy.
+Five subspecies occur: lecroyae on Luzon (considered very rare with few recent records [eBird 2024]), elusum on Mindoro, ripleyi on Samar (rare), Biliran, Leyte [no recent records] and Bohol (rarely recorded in Rajah Sikatuna National Park), nominate mindanense on Mindanao (formerly fairly common at the PICOP concession, Bislig, but now declined [R. Hutchinson in litt.
+2012] and a handful of other sites) and Basilan, and everetti on Jolo, Lapac, Tawitawi and Bongao.
+It is elusive and may be commoner than records indicate, although survey coverage has been high at some localities without records, and it is increasingly becoming apparent this species may be genuinely rare and patchily distributed.

 Conservation Actions Underway